 The grotto is on Dau Go( Driftwood) Island.
 Seen from afar, the entrance to the grotto appears to be blue, and has a shape similar to that of a jellyfish.
 After 90 steps up the island, the entrance is reached.
 The ceiling of the grotto is about 25 m.
 Hundreds of stalactites falling down from the roof of the grotto look like a waterfall.

 Situated on Bo Hon Island, 14 km south of Bai Chay Beach is the Luon Grotto.
 In front of the grotto is Con Rua (Turtle) Islet, and the Sky Gate is on the right.
 Here the cliffs stretch vertically out of the pure blue and smooth water.
-At the water-level, an arched entrance leads to the grotto, just at the base of the island.
+At the water level, an arched entrance leads to the grotto, just at the base of the island.
 The cave is 90 m long and 3.5 m wide.
 Passing through the pretty entrance, you come across a tranquil round lake, surrounded by luxuriant trees and high dangerous stone walls.
-Monkeys run to and fro in groups, Benjamin fig trees shade the landscape and many orchids hang their sweet-scented flowers.
-In the lake, many species abound: shrimp, fish, crab and cutlet-fish.
+Monkeys run to and from in groups, Benjamin fig trees shade the landscape and many orchids hang their sweet-scented flowers.
+In the lake, many species abound: shrimp, fish, crab and cuttlefish.

 Sung Sot Cave

-Situated in the centre of the UNESCO-declared World Heritage area, the Sung Sot or Surprise Grotto is on Bo Hon Island, and is one of the finest and widest grottoes of Ha Long Bay Vietnam.
+Situated in the centre of the UNESCO World Heritage area, the Sung Sot or Surprise Grotto is on Bo Hon Island, and is one of the finest and widest grottoes of Ha Long Bay Vietnam.

 At the deepest point of the grotto, a “royal garden” appears with a clear pond and a seemingly fascinating landscape of mountains.
 Many birds and plants (Benjamin figs, cycads and centenary banyan trees) live here.
 On nice days groups of monkeys might arrive in search of fruit.